OrianaVenture/VentureValheim/Progression/README.md

 When using this feature with other mods it is important to note this mod checks the "global key" requirements on the raid to determine if a raid is valid.
 It is the same logic checks as if using vanilla global keys, just done for each player.

-If you see conficts with other mods you can turn off this mod's private raids feature by setting UsePrivateRaids = false.
+If you see conflicts with other mods you can turn off this mod's private raids feature by setting UsePrivateRaids = false.
 When set to false the vanilla player based raids logic will be used.

 #### Important Tips